zhenry9/ullr/docs/use.rst

 To further support this feature, you can shift the channel numbers while translating.
-For example, the only ports accessible on an Alge Timy, without accessories, are c0 and c1, even though it is possible to map channels c0-c7 in Split Second.
+For example, the only ports accessible on an Alge Timy, without accessories, are c0 and c1, even though it is possible to map channels c0 through c7 in Split Second.
 Without channel shifting we would be unable to use more than two Timys wihout ending up with overlapping channel numbers.
 By shifting channels we can use both built-in ports on up to 4 Timys without conflict.

-For more information on setting up device translation for skiing or other sports timing, see :ref:`Wireless ski race timing`.
+For more information on setting up device translation for skiing or other sports timing, see :ref:`Connecting multiple timers to Ski Club`.

 .. figure:: /_static/usage/translation.png